emnify/product-docs/docs/quickstart/apn-configuration/gps-trackers.md

 1. Ruptela Device Center over a USB, Bluetooth connection
 1. Via the SMS console through the [**Connected Devices**](https://portal.emnify.com/connected-devices) page of the emnify Portal
 1. Via the [emnify SMS API](https://cdn.emnify.net/api/doc/swagger.html#/Endpoint) or [Zapier Integration](https://zapier.com/apps/emnify/integrations/sms) (when automating the configuration)

+### APN configuration via the Ruptela Device Center

+Ruptela’s device center allows to set device specific parameters via USB or Bluetooth.

+TODO: INSERT IMAGE

+As APN name use “em” – and leave username and password blank.

 When the GPS tracker is turned on for the first time after the SIM is installed, it shows the status **Attached** in the emnify Portal.
 At this point the device can receive SMS but not establish a data session unless the APN is setup or detected.